 - Your skin turns pale due to bleeding.

-- Speak to the doctor if the steps mentioned above in “How to stop a nosebleed” do not work and the bleeding continues.
+- Speak to the doctor if the steps mentioned under “how to stop a nosebleed” do not work, and the bleeding continues.

-When you are pregnant, it is a good thing to be completely attuned to the needs of your body.
-With so many pregnant women and new mothers around you, there certainly won’t be any dearth of well-meaning advice.
-However, you will do well not to become too perturbed about every changing experience.
+When you are pregnant, you should try to be completely attuned to the needs of your body.
+With so many pregnant women and new mothers around, there certainly won’t be any dearth of well-meaning advice.
+However, do not become too perturbed about every changing experience.
 This will lead to unwanted anxiety and stress.
-Of course, you should take a note of nosebleeds but remember it is common during pregnancy.
-If it worries you to no end, you will allow it to overshadow the miracle of pregnancy and childbirth.
+Of course, you should take a note of nosebleeds, but remember it is common during pregnancy.
+Keep track of your symptoms, and call your doctor immediately when necessary.